learn-co-curriculum/cssi-2.3-functions/Readme.md

 ## Functions in Javascript
-Like variables, you are probably familiar with functions from math class.
-Functions in code are similar to those in class - they take some data and transform it in some way.
-Those transformations are really useful to us - they're the work that we want the computer to do.

 Writing functions lets us package code into blocks that we can reuse.
 This will prevent us from writing the same code over and over again.
-Secretly, we've been using a handful functions already - all of the operations that we've learned are functions that are built into javascript.
-This lesson will show how we can write our own functions, and maybe give us some insight into how the other functions we use work!

 In programming, a function holds a set of actions that will run when we call that function.
 This helps us control the flow of our program and allows us to repeat a set of actions multiple times.